- Aktive Kultur Reisen

 Continuing the Tour to Lahaul or Ladakh possible

-- Innova car or similar vehicle with driver for entire tour
+- Innova car or similar vehicle with driver for the entire tour

 - Accommodation in simple local hotels or luxury camps with breakfast